-It was not until 2006/07 that aggregate hours worked in manufacturing was exceeded by that in the combined wholesale and retail trade sectors and until 2010/11 for the health care and social assistance sector to do it.
+It was not until 2006/07 that aggregate hours worked in manufacturing manufacturing based on hours worked ...
+It was not until 2010/11 for the combined wholesale and retail trade sectors and until 2010/11 for the health care and social assistance sector to do it.
 On an hours worked basis, manufacturing remains the third largest employer and in the year to February 2015 still accounted for over 10 per cent of the total hours worked.
 In 2013/14, manufacturing still provided 10 per cent of South Australia's employee compensation on a National Accounts basis.